 Give A Lecture In Panopto

-The Panopto software enables users to create quality recordings of lectures while allowing for the seamless integration of slides from presentation software like Powerpoint and Keynote.
+Panopto enables users to create quality recordings of lectures while allowing for the seamless integration of slides from presentation software like Powerpoint and Keynote.
 The software is quick to install, easy to use on any computer with a webcam and microphone.
-Recordings are easy to edit and are saved indefinitely.
+Recordings are easy to edit and are saved indefinitely in Canvas.
 Click on ‘Panopto Recordings’ in the left-hand course navigation bar of your Canvas site.
 If this is your first time doing so, you will need to download the recorder software.
 The Center for Teaching Excellence has prepared documentation with step-by-step instructions.

 Allow For Questions And Interaction On A Canvas Discussion Board